Balancing Value Underestimation and Overestimation with Realistic Actor-Critic: RAC

-{\bf Shifting smoothly between higher and lower bounds.} For $\beta$ = 0, the update is simple average Q-learning which causes overestimation bias~\cite{chen2021randomized}.
+{\bf Shifting smoothly between higher and lower bounds}.
+For $\beta$ = 0, the update is simple average Q-learning which causes overestimation bias~\cite{chen2021randomized}.
 As $\beta$ increasing, increasingly penalties $Q_{\mathbf{s}^{\prime} \mathbf{a}^{\prime}}^{std}$ decrease $E[Z_{MN}]$ gradually, and encourage Q-functions transit smoothly from higher-bounds to lower-bounds.

+{\bf Stable target estimation}.
+Standard deviation and mean of target Q-functions used in UPQ are not sensitive to function approximation errors resulting a stable target estimation.

-\subsection{Realistic Actor-Critic agent}
+\subsection{Realistic actor-critic agent}

-We demonstrate how to use punished Bellman backup to incorporate various bounds of value approximations into a full agent that maintains diverse policies, each with a different under-overestimation trade-off.
+We now demonstrate how to use UPQ to incorporate various bounds of value approximations into a full agent that maintains diverse policies, each with a different under-overestimation trade-off.
 The pseudocode for RAC-SAC is shown in Algorithm~\ref{alg:rac_sac}.